 Veterans embrace spinal manipulation for low back pain

-Head shot of Jonathan Lurie, M.D.
+Jonathan Lurie, M.D. headshot.

 Many military veterans suffer from chronic low back pain.
 This pain can be treated with medication, but high medication use can have a negative impact on a veteran’s overall quality of life.
 It could also contribute to long-term disability and opioid addiction.